NeilYXIN/Dynamic_IP_Notification/README.md

 # IP_Updater
- A Python script that can send out emails to notify dynamic IP changes.
+ A Python script that can send emails to notify dynamic IP changes using Python's built-in APIs.

 ## Introduction

-This Python script can be deployed on a desktop/workstation/server with dynamically assigned IP to detect IP changes and send out email notifications.
+This Python script can detect IP changes and send the latest IP through email notifications.
+This can be helpful when you want to remotely access a machine but its IP is dynamically assigned.

-It only uses Python's built-in APIs.

 ## How it works

-- This script compares the latest IP address with the previous one cached in a .txt file.
+- This script compares the latest IP address with the previous IP cached in a .txt file.

-- When initialized or IP change detected, an email notification containing the latest IP address will be sent.
+- When initialized or IP change detected, an email will be sent to notify the latest IP.

-- This script uses Gmail server as default, you will need a Gmail account to send out the email notifications.
+- This script uses Gmail as default, you need a Gmail account to send emails.

 Script Actions: